 Genetic disposition and a more complex immune system among women are just partial explanations.
 If a systemic connective tissue disease has first started, the immune system will overreact with excessive activity.
 By mistake, the immune system attacks the body's own proteins and tissues (autoimmunity).
 The different connective tissue diseases (diagnoses) are differentiated because the immune system triggers different Antibodies and damage different organs.

 It is said about rheumatic diseases that "No other group of diseases causes so much suffering for so many over so long time".
 Fortunately, rheumatology has developed significantly.
-Newer medications and proper handling save many for serious disease development, pain and disability, but for some with systemic connective tissue disease, the statement is unfortunately still striking.
+Newer medications and proper handling save many for serious disease development, pain and disability, but for some with systemic connective tissue disease, the statement is unfortunately still correct.

 - Vasculitis is inflammation of blood vessels and is not considered among the connective tissue disorders